ashenafee/instatool/README.md

 # instatool
-A simple unfollowing tool for Instagram.
+A simple multi-purpose tool for Instagram.

 ## setup
 Make sure you have the latest version of Python installed.